This is a fairy tale of unexpected proportions. A story of unintentional fairy escapades!

 * * *

-We’re on Year Three now.
-She has no idea that it’s me.
-And I hope she never ever finds out.
+To this day, her mother swears she has no idea it was me… And I hope she never ever finds out.
 I *DO* hope that when she’s my age, she will fondly remember the mysterious and magical garden fairies.
 And MAYBE, she will do the same thing for her grandchildren or a sweet little neighborhood girl.

 Over on the PROJECTS page, I will share MY Fairy Tales with you, pictures of the notes, projects and treasures left behind by the fairies, in hopes that they will give you some inspiration or fun ideas to share with your children, grandchildren, or a child full of wonder.